divyajeettt/sorting-visualizer/README.md

 - S: Change the sorting algorithm
 - R: Arrange the samples in reverse order of sorting

+*Notes:*

-*Note: The algorithm cannot be changed while the samples are being sorted.*
+- *The algorithm cannot be changed while the samples are being sorted.*

-*Note: The samples cannot be sorted when they are already in sorted order.*
+- *The samples cannot be sorted when they are already in sorted order.*

 ## Footnotes